devanshi05chaturvedi/devanshi05chaturvedi/README.md

 - 👋 Hi, I’m @devanshi05chaturvedi
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning btech 2nd year
+- 🌱 I’m currently learning btech 3rd year
-- 💞️ I’m looking to collaborate on c++
+- 💞️ I’m looking to collaborate on java
 - 📫 How to reach me ...

 <!---